hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 # Create content with react-bootstrap
 ## Install react-bootstrap

 Let's create the content for the landing page instead of the paragraph: one `row` with two `columns`.

-In the first column, we are going to show a logo.
-In the second one, a h1 with a button that allows us to login.
+In the first `column`, we are going to show a `logo`.
+In the second one, a `h1` with a `button` that allows us to login.

-For that, let's install [react-bootstrap](https://react-bootstrap.github.io/)
+For that, let's install [react-bootstrap](https://react-bootstrap.github.io/):

 ```sh
 yarn add react-bootstrap bootstrap